rcsb/py-rcsb_app_file/README.md

 # Endpoints and forwarding

+To view documentation, run a server, then visit localhost:8000/docs.

 The repository has one upload endpoint, one download endpoint, and one list-directory endpoint, among others.

 To upload a file in chunks, use the '/upload' endpoint.